-Please be sure to use the packing sheet for the camp you signed up for.
+Use the checklist when you pack.
 Once you are all packed, tuck the checklist in your camper's luggage and instruct them to use it when they pack their stuff up at the end of the week.
 That way, they have a way to make sure they've got everything they came with and are leaving nothing behind.